pytorch/TensorRT/examples/benchmark/README.md

 ### Options

-You can run a module with JIT or TRT via TRTorch in either FP32 or FP16.
+You can run a module with JIT or TRT via Torch-TensorRT in either FP32 or FP16.
 These options are controlled by preprocessor directives.

 - To enable JIT profiling, add the argument `--cxxopt="-DJIT"`